pretix/pretix-docs/docs/topics/payment-providers.md

 ![Plugins List](../assets/screens/payment-providers/plugins-list.png)

 Choose the payment providers that you want to use from the top recommendations and the list and click the :btn:Enable: button next to them.
-You can tell that a plugin is enabled by the green "✓ Active" tag.
+You can tell that a plugin is enabled by the green "✓ Active" tag and the purple :btnEnable: button being replaced by a white :btn:Disable: button.
-You can disable the default plugins that you don't want to use.
+Disable any active plugins that you do not want to use for your event.

 ### Settings for Payment Providers